-C. Colt Anderson is Full Professor of Christian Spirituality in the Graduate School of Religion and Religious Education, where he served as Academic Dean from 2012-2017.
+C. Colt Anderson is Full Professor of Christian Spirituality in the Graduate School of Religion and Religious Education at Fordham University, where he served as Academic Dean from 2012-2017.

 Prior to coming to Fordham, Professor Anderson was the Vice President of Academic Affairs at Washington Theological Union in Washington, D.C.
 For nine years he taught church history at the University of St. Mary of the Lake, which served more than thirty dioceses around the world and is a pontifical institute.
 While much of his work concentrates on the history of medieval reform movements and how they effected change in the face of opposition, Professor Anderson also has a long standing interest in the intersection between religion and politics, between spirituality and leadership, and between institutional organizational psychology and pastoral ethics.